deic-dk/files_picocms/lib/samplesite/content/index.md

 In the case of Pico for Nextcloud, for security reasons, users cannot add plugins.
 An administrator can simply add plugins in the `plugins` folder.

+Moreover, special meta attributes can be used to customize individual pages:

+* <code>Theme</code> - The theme used to style the page
+* <code>Access</code> - Access rights to the page - either `public` or
+  `private`.
+The default is `public`.
+When set to `private`, access is granted using the access rights to the file, i.e. who it has been shared with.

 This is all Greek to you?
 Don't worry, you don't have to spend time on these techie talk - it's very easy to use one of the great themes or plugins others developed and released to the public.
 Please refer to the next sections for